juef17/dwrandomizer/README.md

 #### Differences from Standard ####

 The `Summary` tab will now show differences between the chosen flagset and the standard flagset.
+Active cosmetic flags will also be displayed separately there.

 #### Modifiable Tristate Summer Sale chance ####